 Structuring your MSc

 Next to the core courses, every master student has to do two general common courses:

 - Ethics and Engineering for Aerospace Engineering (WM0324LR)

 It is advised to combine the latter one (Research Methodologies) with your literature study.
-For the course Ethics (WM0324LR) timely enrolment on Brighspace is compulsory; deadline is two weeks prior to the start date of the course.
+For the course Ethics (WM0324LR) timely enrolment on Brightspace is compulsory; deadline is two weeks prior to the start date of the course.
 In addition to a general enrolment in Brightspace you should also enroll in a specific tutorial group.

 The elective courses provide you the flexibility to specialize in a certain (sub-)field of expertise, add multi-disciplinary elements or extend your knowledge on courses you have some difficulties with.
 The elective courses are selected in consultation with the track coordinator.
 Every track has a list of preferred electives, which are related to the track, but it is also possible to choose other electives.